matheuscas/pycpfcnpj/README.md

 ```

 ### Quick Start
-To use pycpfcnpj is simples like as every python module shoud be!
+To use pycpfcnpj is simples like as every python module should be!

 ```python
 from pycpfcnpj import cpfcnpj